 The tiny, red-eyed Black Rail is only the size of a sparrow and is the smallest rail in North America.
 Like its South American relative, the Junin Rail, it is as elusive as a mouse, skulking and scurrying under the cover of dense marsh vegetation and rarely taking flight.

-Despite their small size, Black Rails are fiercely territorial and call loudly and frequently during the mating season, a distinctive three-noted "kickee-doo."
+Despite their small size, Black Rails are fiercely territorial during the mating season and call loudly and frequently with a distinctive three-noted "kickee-doo."

 The Black Rail population has been declining steeply over the last 10-20 years, likely due to increasing development in coastal areas, which has caused habitat loss and degradation of suitable breeding areas.